jhkrischel/world-war-weird/3-house-rules.md

+# Recovery from consequences

+Mild consequences last for 1 scene after the recovery action is made.

+Moderate consequences last until the end of the session the recovery action is made in.

+Severe consequences last until the end of the scenario the recovery action is made in.

+This tends to make it worthwhile to take consequences at the end of a session or scenario, since they'll recover pretty quickly.

 # Concessions

 Defender may decide to concede after an attack roll, but before their defense roll.
 Any fate points spent by the attacker to the final attack roll are refunded.